 Where the building will be relocated to a position where it is:

 Unless it is:

 Applications for resource consent to relocate a building to a site in a character area overlay will be assessed on:

-In the Akaroa and Lyttleton characters other specific criteria also apply.
+In the Akaroa and Lyttelton characters other specific criteria also apply.
 These criteria are detailed in section 14.14.24 of the Residential chapter of the District Plan.

 Before a building can be relocated, a building consent needs to be obtained for the establishment of the building on the new site.
 This ensures that the new building work (including foundations, steps and drainage) and any change of use of the building meets the requirements of the building code.